thebriandurham/Hacker101_CTF_Scripts/README.md

 # CTF_Scripts
-Scripts made for various CTF Challenges
+Scripts made for Hacker101 CTF Challenges

 ## username_enum.py
 Created for Hacker101 CTF Pet Pro.
 Got tired of BurpSuite's rate limiting on base version and Hydra's messy cmdline.
 Quick script to check for a given dork in HTML response from a login form to enumerate a valid username on the server.